lsst-ts/observatory-ops-docs/project/contributing.rst

    .. note::
       Open ``_build/html/index.html`` in a browser to review it.

 #.
-Validate the documetation build:
+Validate the documentation build:

    .. code-block:: bash

       make linkcheck

    .. note::
-      If some links are bheind a login, you might need to ignore them.
+      If some links are behind a login, you might need to ignore them.
       Look at the ``linkcheck_ignore`` variable in ``conf.py`` for examples of how to do this.

 #.
 Completely clear the build: